webdiscus/ansis/README.md

       ANSI Styling
     </a>
   </h1>
-  <div>The Node.js library for formatting text in terminal with ANSI colors & styles</div>
+  <div>The Node.js library for formatting Terminal and Console output with ANSI colors & styles</div>
 </div>

 ---